Betty Campbell Accommodation Assistance Grants

 - will generally be allocated for periods of 3 years at a time, but may be made for shorter periods where this is more appropriate

-- may be made for reduced amounts in subsequent years as community groups gain independence from the fund
+- may be made for reduced amounts in subsequent years as organisations gain independence from the fund

-- will be made keeping in mind other policies such as having wheelchair access
+- will be made keeping in mind other policies such as accessibility and current Council priorities

-- may be made to community groups submitting joint proposals for office space, or proposals where a sharing of resources or space is indicated
+- can be made to community groups submitting joint proposals for office space, or proposals where a sharing of resources or communal space is included

-- will only be made to groups, or clusters of groups, requiring office accommodation for 30 or more hours per week.
+- will only be made to organisations, or clusters of groups, requiring office accommodation for 30 or more hours per week.

 Betty Campbell was an Eastern ward councillor for 15 years from 1968 and helped established the community services section of the council, which supported community and pensioners centres, citizens advice bureau and a shoppers crèche.
 In the early 1980’s Betty promoted and advocated for a permanent home for voluntary agencies in Wellington which opened in 1988, initially above the James Smith Car Parking Building and then later at the Harbour City Centre, the home for 45 organisations carried her name.
 In 2006 this became the accommodation assistance fund.
 You can read more about Betty Campbell here.